floriantz/datadog-take-home/README.md

 ### Fetch Images
 Currently, the script to fetch images only works using the docker set-up.
-With the docker compose running, run `yarn fetch-images`, image files should be saved in `static/img/products`
+With the docker compose running, run
+`docker compose exec example-site yarn fetch-images` Image files should be saved in `static/img/products`

 ### Deploy to S3
 Uploading the site through Terraform is a bit painful currently to handle the mimetypes correctly, ideally I'd do it in a github action but for now